Vēl Pāri: Siege and death

+singing, you can win us and Pāri.

+You will also get his mountain!"

+"Pitiful is his huge dark mountain!It would be difficult to conquer it withspears, even by brave kings,but easier to win if a female drummergoes singing with her kohl-lined eyes,dark like blue waterlily blossoms."

 Pari's enemies plotted against him, and planned to kill him.
-When Kabilar was out of the country, they took advantage the situation.
-Knowing Pari's generosity towards poets, they sent some of the soldiers disguised as poets to Pari.
+When Kabilar was out of the country, they took advantage of the situation.
+Knowing Pari's generosity towards poets, they sent some of the soldiers as poets to Pari.
 Pari was later killed by them through treachery.
 Purananooru, song (112) on the description of his death by his daughters:

 That day in that white moonlight, we had our father, and no one could take the hill.
 This day in this white moonlight, kings with drums beating victory, have taken over our hill, and we have no father.

 Family and succession

 Pari and his wife Aadhini had two daughters, Angavai and Sangavai.
 Kabilar become their guardian after Pari's death and the three of them left Parambu country.
 Kabilar unsuccessfully approached various velir kings to find grooms.
 Kabilar later killed himself by vadakirrutal, one of the Tamil ways of committing suicide.
 Later, poetess Avvaiyar took care of them and married them successfully to the descendants of Malaiyamaan Thirumudi Kaari.
+The princely Pari family of Nungambakkam estate, who belong to the Ay and Velir linage, claim descent from Vel Pari's daughter Sangavai.